Air National Guard: Origins

 During the Mexican Border Crisis of 1915 Captain Raynal Cawthorne Bolling organized and took command of a unit that became the 1st Aero Company, New York National Guard.
 It trained at Mineola Field, Mineola, Long Island.
 It is recognized as the ANG's oldest unit and its lineage is carried by the 102nd Rescue Squadron of the New York Air National Guard.
 On 13 July 1916, the 1st Aero Company mobilized during the border crisis with Mexico. the unit was called into federal service when the Mexican revolution spilled over the border into the United States.
 Bolling's unit was joined at Mineola by the 2nd Aero Company of Buffalo and 12 Guard officers from other states.
 Both air units remained at Mineola during the crisis.

-When the United States entered World War I in April 1917, the War Department decided that it would not mobilize National Guard air units.
+When the U.S. entered World War I in April 1917, the War Department decided that it would not mobilize National Guard air units.
 Instead, individual Guard volunteers provided a major pool for the Army to draw aviators from.
 They were required to leave the Guard and enter the Signal Corps Reserve if they wished to fly in the war.
-About 100 National Guard pilots joined the newly formed United States Army Air Service.
+About 100 National Guard pilots joined the newly formed U.S. Army Air Service.
 Guardsmen also played prominent roles in air operations in France.
-On 14 April 1918, Tennessee Guardsman Reed Chambers flew with Eddie Rickenbacker and David Peterson of the 94th Pursuit Squadron from Villeneuve, France on the first combat mission ever ordered by an American commander of a U.S. squadron of American pilots.
-At least four Guardsmen—Chambers, Field Kindley (Kansas), Reed Landis (Illinois), and Martinus Stenseth (Minnesota) – became aces.
+On 14 April 1918, Tennessee guardsman Reed Chambers flew with Eddie Rickenbacker and David Peterson of the 94th Pursuit Squadron from Villeneuve, France on the first combat mission ever ordered by an American commander of a U.S. squadron of American pilots.
+At least four guardsmen—Chambers, Field Kindley (Kansas), Reed Landis (Illinois), and Martinus Stenseth (Minnesota) – became aces.
 2nd Lieutenant Erwin R. Bleckley of Kansas was awarded the Medal of Honor posthumously for his heroism as an aerial observer.
 After the armistice and the return of the American Expeditionary Force in 1919, the wartime squadrons were demobilized and inactivated.